tfirman/MineSweeper/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
 The project is intended to present a sudoku puzzle solvable via the user interface.
 A method to automatically solve puzzles, to check if an input grid is a valid sudoku with a unique solution, and hopefully a method to draft and/or automatically generate sudoku puzzles may also be created.
 Saving user records of completed puzzles may also be incorporated.

+Project is to include Angular pipes, a router, authentication and route guards, API calls, CSS styling, tests using Jasmine and Protractor, this README needs to be styled using GIFs.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.